InteractiveCourses/Interactive/EN/03-Methods-and-Debugging/Lesson.md

-# Lesson 03 Methods, Debugging and Troubleshooting Code
+# Lesson 03 Methods and Debugging